 Like Bluehost, HostMonster offers cPanel support, and like Bluehost's cPanel, the interface has been customized heavily.
 Upon logging in, users are greeted with a clean, simple and uncluttered space to work with.
 You are able to see the sites you're controlling, get themes and add-ons from the marketplace, manage and check emails and so on.

-For those with a bit more experience and would like to deal with the traditional cPanel interface directly, there’s a link that opens up the cPanel interface on the hosting tab.
-It is very user-friendly and it makes it really easy for newbies and advanced users alike to complete their tasks.
+HostMonster's dashboard is very user-friendly and it makes it really easy for beginners and advanced users alike to complete their tasks.
 To make life easier for their customers, HostMonster offers free domain names even with the most basic plan.
 However, it is only free for the first term as subsequent renewals will have to be paid by the user.

 After set up, HostMonster provides users with some quick options to get their website up and running in no time.
-Some of these options include free DIY site builders, a one-click WordPress installation package that is easily accessible from the backend and an instant account setup.
-HostMonster also provides access to several site scripts via the popular Mojo marketplace— just like Bluehost.
-Apps such as Joomla and Drupal are available through the marketplace.
-That makes it easier for users to install the necessary apps.
-HostMonster supports MySQL, PostgreSQL databases, and database servers.
+Some of these options include free DIY site builders, a one-click WordPress installation package that is easily accessible from the backend and instant account setup.
+HostMonster also provides access to several site scripts via the popular Mojo marketplace – just like Bluehost.

 Unfortunately, like Bluehost, HostMonster doesn't offer free site migration either.
 In fact, HostMonster's paid migration service is very similar to that of Bluehost's; you can only migrate 5 websites, 20 email accounts and five databases per payment.
 We are sure you've read that somewhere.
 And guess what?
 It costs exactly $149.99.